haydensgithub/FrogGame-Showcase/README.md

 - Gameplay "wrappers" (menus and such)

 Other team contributors:
-3D modeling and texturing: Juuso Hirvonen
+3D modeling, texturing and level assembly: Juuso Hirvonen

 Concept art: Mikael Rantanen